Vietnam Travel Tips – A comprehensive guide to planning your dream trip!

 Haggling (bargaining) in Vietnam

 Haggling is part and parcel of Vietnam and most Vietnamese business people expect you to do it.
-It’s common for their prices to be higher for foreigners, so don’t be afraid to ask them to be lowered.
+It is not uncommon for their prices to be higher for foreigners, so don’t be afraid to ask them to be lowered.
 You’ll often get them down to something more reasonable, although understand they’ll probably never be as low as a locals price.
 Try to consider who you’re haggling with.
 A large tour operator may not need the extra 20 cents but if you’re trying to get a local minority woman to give it up, maybe its best to let her have it?
 Stay calm, smile and haggle with a good attitude.

 Travel tips for the budget savvy